 Meditation for Kids at Home

 The last year has changed our lives in more ways than we could ever have imagined.
 It’s been trying, to say the least!
 For us adults, we can process the cause and reasoning behind the extreme lockdown measures.
-For children, this might be more difficult.
+For children, who deny have the language skills this might be more difficult.

 Introducing children to mediation at a young age can help them develop coping strategies, and to slow down.
 It’s an excellent life skill for all ages.
 Research on mindfulness and meditation for children is still somewhat limited.
 But studies have shown that it can decrease anxiety and increase cognitive performance (Ortiz R, Sibinga EM.
 2017).